zencart/documentation/content/user/admin_pages/catalog/manufacturers.md

 weight: 100
 ---

 This page allows you to view, add, edit or delete manufacturer information.
+You might also refer to these as Brands.

 **Note:** Not all stores will use manufacturers (especially if they manufacture their own items).
 If you don't need manufacturer information, ignore this screen and the manufacturer data entry field on the [product editing page](/user/products/product_edit/).